cmather/dsa/README.md

 > npm test
 ```

-## Hot Reload Web Server
+## Start Hot Reloading Web Server
 ```bash
 > npm start
 ```
+Visit http://localhost:8080 to play with dsa in the browsesr.

 You can find the application javascript file in `test/app/index.js`.
 This file
-will be compiled, with source maps inline, automatically by webpack and
+will be compiled, with source maps inline, automatically by webpack.
-available to play from the browser debugger.